 Creating Tags

 Navigate to Monitoring.
-Click the drop-down arrow next to Add New then click Manage Tags.
+Click the drop-down arrow next to Add Check then click Manage Tags.
+Or in the menu bar, you can go to Settings > Tags.

 To assign a color to your tag, click on the gray box to the left of the text field.
 This will open the Select a tag color pop-up window.
 The color selection interface offers three ways to choose a color: